-- Students as Partners Literature
+Students as Partners Program (SaPP)

-The SaPP offers Faculty, Instructors, Contract Instructors, and Learning Support Staff the opportunity to provide a paid work experience to undergraduate students interested in teaching innovation, with funding provided by Teaching and Learning Services.
+The Students as Partners Program (SaPP) offers faculty, instructors, contract instructors and learning support staff the opportunity to provide a paid work experience to undergraduate students interested in teaching innovation, with funding provided by Teaching and Learning Services.
+Through SaPP, and collaboration with students, we can support the implementation of innovative teaching practices and develop our classrooms to meet the needs of learners.

-- Co-designing and contributing to the development of curriculum,
+- Co-designing and contributing to the development of curriculum

-- Helping to research, design, and organize course materials, Brightspace sites, learning resources, multimedia tools and educational technologies
+- Helping to research, design and organize course materials, Brightspace sites, learning resources, multimedia tools and educational technologies

-- Formatting and preparing new, innovative activities and assessments, or enhancing the use and understanding of assessment criteria.
+- Formatting and preparing new, innovative activities and assessments, or enhancing the use and understanding of assessment criteria

-The projects funded through SaPP must provide an opportunity for students to contribute to the academic directions of the projects; they are not meant to resemble a Teaching Assistant or to simply alleviate instructor/staff workload.
+The projects funded through SaPP must provide an opportunity for students to contribute to the academic directions of the projects; they are not meant to resemble a teaching assistant or to simply alleviate instructor/staff workload.

 Eligibility